subhylahiri/numpy_linalg_extras/README.md

 ## Functions

-The following implement by operators/properties of the classes above.
+The following implement operators/properties of the classes above.
 * `matmul`:
-    Matrix multiplication with broadcasting and BLAS acceleration.
+    Alias for `numpy.matmul`.
 * `solve`:
     Linear equation solving (matrix left-division) with broadcasting and Lapack acceleration.